nvzqz/static-assertions/README.md

 _**Note:** Both macros support multiple arguments and are not restricted by the recursion limit._

+**Limitation:** Due to implementation details, these macros can only be called from within the context of a function.
+This may change when `mem::size_of` becomes a `const fn`.

 ### Assert Constant Expression

 A constant expression can be ensured to evaluate to `true` at compile-time.